Coming soon to an EDH table near you!

 Aurelia, the Warleader has been part of my playgroup since its inception in 2014.
 The deck was always well positioned, as we're not wipe-heavy.
 Some of my earliest EDH memories are me trying to set up an Ant Queen swarm before being overrun with Hero of Bladehold value.
 I dabbled in RWx myself, even papering out one of those dabbles, but would find myself in blitzkrieg or hatebear territory.
 Neither of those were ultimately fun to pilot or play against, and the decks wilted away with time.

-I got a new-deck itch not long before WAR, having realised that I had managed to create one surviving build in the prior three years.
+I got a new-deck itch not long before WAR, having realised that my newest surviving deck was from 2015.
 I dredged up Iroas, God of Victory, i.e. the chicken's way to do Boros, and got to work.
 The end result was functional, but derivative of the aforementioned Aurelia.
 While I got to do stuff like Tilonalli's Summoner the other list couldn't pull off, I didn't feel any connection to it.
 And then Feather got spoiled.
 I have a track record of liking strange commanders in the wrong colours, and I immediately saw this as a weird blue-less cast machine.
-There's no denying Feather would be better with access to blue's entire arsenal, but this impediment is part of what makes the deck oddly fun for me.
+There's no denying Feather would be better with access to blue's entire arsenal, but this impediment is part of what makes the deck oddly enjoyable for me.

 Fun fact - as mentioned, I wasn't the only one to get drawn in by Feather's charm.
 Half an hour after I finished brewing my initial take on her the morning after her reveal, the friend who made the thread's banner notified me of some pieces starting to spike in the USA.
 As such, I quickly pounced and picked up the mandatory shell ingredients on the cheap without even properly assessing the deck in action first.
 And then the deck turned out to work.
 Lucky!